Gouramangi Singh

-Gouramangi Singh Moirangthem (born 25 January 1986) is an Indian former professional footballer.
-He is currently the assistant coach of Indian Super League club Goa.
+Gouramangi Singh Moirangthem (Moirangthem Gouramangi Singh, born 25 January 1986) is an Indian professional football manager and former player, who is currently the head coach of Indian Super League club Goa.

 Club career

 A product of the Tata Football Academy, he has plied his trade with many clubs in the country, including Dempo SC and Churchill Brothers.
 While at Dempo, Singh won the Federation Cup and the National Football League.
 Gouramangi is one of the tallest players in the India national team and possesses an ability to head the ball strongly especially in set piece situations and is also effective in tackling.

 Over the course of his professional career, Singh has won nearly every club trophy in India, including the National Football League (which was replaced by the I-League) and the Federation Cup with Mahindra United in 2005/2006 & the I-League in 2009.
 Singh was also voted the best defender in the I-League for the 2008/09 season.

 In 2010, Gouramangi was called upon by Melbourne Heart for a trial, which despite reportedly impressing Heart staff, was unsuccessful.
 It was mutually decided that Gouramangi would not get first opportunities in presence of other stars.